th2-net/th2-codec-generic/codec-fix/README.md

 The dictionary will be used to decode messages.
 Otherwise, messages will be decoded as flatten structure - no header, trailer or any components and groups will be extracted.

 #### depersonalizationIncomingMessages

-The name of the decoded messages will be omitted and replaced with `incoming` name.
+The name of the decoded messages which will be omitted and replaced with the `incoming` name.

 #### fieldConverterClassName

-The field converter class that will be used for field conversion if `decodeByDictionary` is disabled.
+The field converter class that will be used for field conversion, if the `decodeByDictionary` is disabled.
 Other converter classes are not available at the moment.

 #### removeTrailingZeros

-Enables removing trailing zeroes for fields that have `java.lang.Double` and `java.math.BigDecimal` types.
+It enables the removal of trailing zeroes for fields that have `java.lang.Double` and `java.math.BigDecimal` types.
-E.g. original value: `100`, value after removing trailing zeroes: `1E+2`
+E.g. original value: `100`, value after the removal of trailing zeroes: `1E+2`